vacp2p/rfc-index/vac/32/rln-v1.md

 #####  Obtaining Merkle proof

-The Merkle proof should be obtained locally or from a trusted third party.
+The Merkle proof SHOULD be obtained locally or from a trusted third party.
 By using the [incremental Merkle tree algorithm](https://github.com/appliedzkp/incrementalquintree/blob/master/ts/IncrementalQuinTree.ts), the Merkle can be obtained by providing the `leaf_index` of the `identity_commitment`.
 The proof (`Merkle_proof`) is composed of the following fields: